ericsonga/APCSAReview/_sources/Unit10-Recursion/rParsonsPractice.rst

    :noindent:
    :adaptive:

    The following method should reverse the order of the characters in the given string -- so "abcd" should become "dcba".
 But, the blocks have been mixed up.
 Drag the blocks from the left and put them in the correct order on the right.
-Click the Check button to check your solution.</p>
+Click the Check button to check your solution.
    -----
    public static String reverse(String myText)
    {